steph1793/3D-Seq-Scene-Und/README.md

 In this project, I am investigating semantic segmentation of 3D indoor scenes in video streams.
 Inspired by the work of Jianyu Chen (@cjy1992), Zhuo Xu and Masayoshi Tomizuka , in [End-to-end Autonomous Driving Perception with Sequential Latent Representation Learning](https://arxiv.org/abs/2003.12464), I am using sequential latent representation to capture the time dependency in the videos.
 The work done here by the way re-uses some code from [Point-Voxel CNN for Efficient 3D Deep Learning](https://github.com/mit-han-lab/pvcnn) for 3D semantic segmentation and [SceneNet](https://github.com/jmccormac/pySceneNetRGBD) for data processing.

 ## Dataset
-I used SceneNet dataset (link) which is made of RGB-D frames of different indoor scenes.
+I used [SceneNet dataset](https://robotvault.bitbucket.io/scenenet-rgbd.html) which is made of RGB-D frames of different indoor scenes.
 This a very realistic synthetic dataset with a realistic camera used to film synthetic rooms.
 The entire dataset has a total of 15,000 trajectories videos with about 5 million RGB-D frames.
 Each frame contains :
 * A photo of a given scene
 * A depth map